 We receive all of our revenues in Renminbi, which currently is not a freely convertible currency.
 Restrictions on currency conversion imposed by the PRC government may limit our ability to use revenues generated in Renminbi to fund our expenditures denominated in foreign currencies or our business activities outside China, if any.
 Under China's existing foreign exchange regulations, Renminbi may be freely converted into foreign currency for payments relating to "current account transactions," which include among other things dividend payments and payments for the import of goods and services, by complying with certain procedural requirements.
-Our PRC subsidiaries are able to pay dividends in foreign currencies to us without prior approval from the SAFE, by complying with certain procedural requirements.
-Our PRC subsidiaries may also retain foreign currency in their respective current account transactions.
+Our PRC subsidiaries are able to pay dividends in foreign currency in their respective current account bank accounts for use in payment of international current account transactions.
 However, we cannot assure you that the PRC government will not take measures in the future to restrict access to foreign currencies for current account transactions.